 Lavender – Apigenin, Luteolin, Quercetin, Rosmarinic acid

-Some of our favorite ways to get flavonoids are by ingesting cocoa, tea, berries and red wine.
+Some of our favorite ways to get flavonoids into our system are by ingesting cocoa, tea, berries and red wine.
 Read more about flavonoids from the Linus Pauling Institute.

 1.Sungjin Choi, Jeungyeun Youn, Karam Kim, et al., Apigenin inhibits UVA-induced cytotoxicity in vitro and prevents signs of skin aging in vivo.
 Int J Mol Med.
 2016 Aug;38(2):627-34. doi: 10.3892/ijmm.2016.2626.
 Epub 2016 Jun 6. https://www.spandidos-publications.com/ijmm/38/2/627